byoernn/VNL/documentation/05-libs.md

 # Vanilla implementations for advanced app development

-Free tu fork an use them as local npm packages
+Free to fork and use them as local npm packages

 ## Router